 Mirador de Manaderos

-If you crush a louse, there is a red liquid that comes out of them.
+If you crush a louse, a red liquid will come out of it.
 That’s the coloring that is used when making lipstick.
 Sure, it’s super gross but at the same time – I don’t wear lipstick so I’m good.
 Make sure to stop by Mirador de Manaderos on your tour around the island.
 Address: GM-1 Km 7’5, 38801, San Sebastián de La Gomera.

 Mirador de Abrante